SerhatPolat/SerhatPolat/README.md

 <br>

-Fun Fact: I like to use NeoVim and its make me feel like the architect of matrix :D
+Fun Fact: I like to use NeoVim and its makes me feel like the architect of matrix :D

 <hr>